alexarmerov/SARS-CoV-2/README.md

 For the execution of the pipeline, it's necessary to create four directories:

-- genomes: SARS-CoV-2 genome sequences (CoV2.fasta)
+- genomes: SARS-CoV-2 genome sequence (CoV2.fasta)
 - scripts: scripts used by the pipeline
 - samples: is this directory specified the Ids of samples in the samples.txt file
 - data: fastq files input